kumar-shridhar/PyTorch-BayesianCNN/README.md

 ### Make your custom Bayesian Network?
 To make a custom Bayesian Network, inherit `layers.misc.ModuleWrapper` instead of `torch.nn.Module` and use `layers.BBBLinear.BBBLinear` and `layers.BBBConv.BBBConv2d` instead of `torch.nn.Conv2d` and `torch.nn.Linear`.
-Moreover, no don't need to define `forward` method.
-It'll be automatically be taken care of.
+Moreover, no need to define `forward` method.
+It'll automatically be taken care of.

 For example:
 ```python